 - Beans also add a boost.
 Any kind will work, but I like red kidney beans, navy beans, Great Northern beans, or chickpeas.

 - Try swapping out the potatoes for pasta or rice!
-Just remember to add an extra cup of broth or water to make up for the liquid it will absorb.
+Just add an extra cup of broth or water to compensate for the liquid it will absorb.

-- Swap out the ground beef for ground turkey or ground chicken!
+- You can also swap out ground beef for ground turkey or ground chicken!
 They're both tasty too!

 🥡 Storing & Reheating